Your organic website traffic is typically derived from one of the following sources:

 Source: Ahrefs

 Why all the fuss about organic traffic?
-Well, for starters, all traffic is good for your site, generally speaking.
+Well, for starters, all traffic to your website is good for your site, generally speaking.
 If your site has a 2 percent conversion rate and you make $150 on average per sale, the difference between 1,000 visitors and 10,000 visitors is the difference between $3,000 and $30,000 in revenue.
 Increasing your organic traffic will increase your total revenue (and help you achieve your other goals).

 Organic traffic is especially relevant for two main reasons: